juji/hadist/README.md

 Open Search For Al-Hadits v0.0.1

 OSFAH: It sounds arabic, but it's not..
-I just made that up..
+I just made that up

 ---

-Just getting tired of searching Hadist in the wild... i'll just make my own..
+Just getting tired of searching Hadist in the wild... i'll just make my own.

 This is a search app for hadits.

 - It's MIT
-- It uses Google custom search engine (now Programmable Search), so it's free.. but requires time to crawl.
+- It uses Google custom search engine (now Programmable Search).
+So it's free, but requires time to crawl
 - It is published via github
 - It will be publish using a custom domain name, so you should have one prepared
-- You can modify the data-source, to use your own, as long as it has the same directory and data structure with the default
+- You can modify the data-source--to use your own, as long as it has the same directory and data structure with the default
 - The app it self is in Indonesian, and it uses Indonesian data.